ivsg-psu/FeatureExtraction_DataClean_BreakDataIntoLaps/README.md

 ### Installation

 1. Make sure to run MATLAB 2020b or higher.
 Why?
-The "digitspattern" command used in the DebugTools was released late 2020 and this is used heavily in the Debug routines.
-If debugging is shut off, then earlier MATLAB versions will likely work.
+The "digitspattern" command used in the DebugTools utilities was released late 2020 and this is used heavily in the Debug routines.
+If debugging is shut off, then earlier MATLAB versions will likely work, and this has been tested back to 2018 releases.

 2. Clone the repo
    ```sh
    git clone https://github.com/ivsg-psu/FeatureExtraction_DataClean_BreakDataIntoLaps
    ```
-3. Unzip the zip files (DebugTools and PathClassLibrary) into a Utilities folder (.\Utilities), in locations .\Utilities\DebugTools and .\Utilities\PathClassLibrary
+3. Run the main code in the root of the folder (script_demo_Laps.m), this will download the required utilities for this code, unzip the zip files into a Utilities folder (.\Utilities), and update the MATLAB path to include the Utility locations.
+This install process will only occur the first time.
+Note: to force the install to occur again, delete the Utilities directory and clear all global variables in MATLAB (type: "clear global *").
 4. Confirm it works!
-Run script_demo_Laps from the root directory root location.
+Run script_demo_Laps.
 If the code works, the script should run without errors.
 This script produces numerous example images such as those in this README file.

 <!-- STRUCTURE OF THE REPO -->